junsoo37/FedWAGG/README.md

-# CSED538/AIGS538 Final Project, FedWAGG
+# Deep Learning(CSED538/AIGS538) Final Project, FedWAGG(Federated Learning based on Weighted Aggregation)

 This project proposes a federated learning methodology, FedWAGG using weighted clustering method to solve the non-I.I.D issue of federated learning.
 We confirmed FedWAGG has a stabilizing effect for the learning of global model on Non-I.I.D datasets in federated learning.